-3. Diet soda
+1. Diet soda

 - high blood pressure

-- high levels of cholesterol
+- low levels of HDL (good) cholesterol

 - high levels of triglycerides

-- increased weight gain
+- increased waist size

 - high blood sugar levels

-5. Alcoholic beverages
+2. Alcoholic beverages

-If you have high blood pressure or nerve damage from your diabetes, drinking alcohol in excess may worsen these conditions.
+If you have high blood pressure or nerve damage from your diabetes, drinking alcohol may worsen these conditions.